thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 .. note::

-  --prefix expects absolute PATH.
+  --prefix expects the absolute PATH.
 Change the path according to your environment.

 The required headers are now in ~/work/sof/xtensa-root, and we have set up a cross compiler toolchain for xtensa DSPs.